 Founded in 2015, Howard Human & Civil Rights Law Review [“HCR”] is a student-managed, faculty-supervised law review published by the Howard University School of Law.
 HCR focuses on issues related to human rights, civil rights, and international law.

-HCR holds an annual Symposium related to these issues, with the keynote speaker giving the Ferguson Lecture.
+HCR holds an annual Symposium related to these issues, with the keynote speaker giving the C. Clyde Ferguson Jr. Lecture.
 HCR publishes an annual volume of the lectures given at the Symposium, together with articles from eminent scholars and practitioners, a student Note written by the winner of the Pauli Murray Prize, a nationwide competition for the best student Note on human and civil rights.

 C. Clyde Ferguson Lecture & Symposium